UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ### Architecture Blocks and Code Implementation <a name="archblocks2"></a>

 This is the ResidualBlock module.
+It consists of the Conv2D, instance norm, and ReLu, which are all modules in PyTorch.
+The goal of this module is to ensure the neural network is able to expand in depth without errors occuring during backpropgation.

 ```
 class ResidualBlock(nn.Module):
     def __init__(self, in_features):